 Quick Winners by Use Case

-Best Pet Insurance UK 2026 — Full Reviews
+Best Pet Insurance UK 2026 — Full Provider Reviews

-ManyPets was voted Pet Insurance Provider of the Year at the 2026 Moneyfactscompare Awards for the fifth consecutive year — and the recognition is deserved.
-They offer up to £20,000 in lifetime vet fee cover, one of the highest limits in the UK market, across a range of plans from a basic Value tier up to their Complete plan.
-All plans are lifetime cover — the annual limit resets at each renewal, meaning chronic conditions like epilepsy, diabetes or joint disease remain covered for your pet's entire life.
+ManyPets has been voted Pet Insurance Provider of the Year at the Moneyfactscompare Awards for five consecutive years — and the recognition is earned.
+They offer up to £20,000 in lifetime vet fee cover, the highest cap in the mainstream UK market, across tiers from a basic Value plan up to their Complete policy.
+All plans are lifetime cover, meaning the annual limit resets at every renewal and chronic conditions such as epilepsy, diabetes and joint disease remain covered for your pet's entire life.

-The standout features that set ManyPets apart: 97% claims payout rate, 24/7 video vet calls included as standard on all plans, a pre-existing conditions policy for conditions symptom-free over 2 years, and you only pay your excess once per year rather than per condition.
-Their multi-pet discount of up to 15% applies when you insure more than one animal on the same policy.
+What sets ManyPets apart operationally: a 97% claims payout rate, 24/7 video vet consultations included on every plan, a pre-existing conditions policy for conditions symptom-free for two or more years, and a single annual excess charge rather than a per-condition charge.
+Their 15% multi-pet discount applies when you cover more than one animal on the same policy.

 - Up to £20,000 lifetime vet fee cover